cjt243/DartboardOS/README.md

 * Initialize a list of your friends into the player table.
 * Scoreboard for cricket with running point totals
+* Undo hits in reverse sequence (in case you fat finger a slash mark)
 * Database
     * Each game is recorded in a table called game_header
     * Each hit marked is recorded in a table called game_line